nixlovemi/instagram-embed-photo-wp/EmbedInsta/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the plugin's settings page to configure the plugin
-4. Copy/Paste the shortcode [instagram_embed_photo_wp] whenever you want the box to appear
+4. Copy/Paste the shortcode [social_embed_photo_wp] whenever you want the box to appear

 == Frequently Asked Questions ==